 You can contact them directly for more information.

 Although we are in a remote location, fortunately there is an already existing 7 bed house on site, which we will therefore be utilising as accommodation through-out construction.
-We have already renovated the insides, meaning that we are all sleeping comfortably in beds, you will likely be staying in our recently finished 8 bedroom driftwood dorm, however there may also be privates available.
-We also have a space that fits around 8 hammocks that can be utilised as accommodation if you prefer to sleep there.
+We have already renovated the insides, meaning that we are all sleeping comfortably in beds, you will be staying in one of our 2 recently finished 8 bedroom driftwood dorms, however there may also be privates available.

-We have finished the build of the dry toilets, and are currently in the process of building the shower block, however the river is a stones throw away meaning that the lack of showers thus far has never been an issue.
+We have finished the build of our compost toilets and shower block, however the river is a stones throw away and is our preffered option for showering.

 We have set up a small solar system to start with which provides power for Wi-Fi and charging.

-As above, we have a temporary kitchen with the options of cooking with fire or a gas-hob.
+As above, we have a temporary kitchen using a gas-hob.
 All food will be provided free of charge to all volunteers.
 We also usually have plenty of beers available which you can buy for a small fee to help cover costs.

 The land is filled with natural beauty with howler monkeys, aguillas, toucans and plenty of spots for walking, swimming and relaxing.